Quiet weather to wrap up the year

 Wichita Area Forecast:

-Mon: High: 45 Low: 40 Drizzle, then scattered rain and thunder.
-Breezy.
+Mon: High: 47 Low: 40 AM drizzle, then cloudy with some afternoon showers.

 Copyright 2022 KWCH.
 All rights reserved.